-Samsung Hennessey images leak, show an Android flip phone with two 3.27-inch displaysAlex Wagner - Deputy Managing Editor, News Desk
+Samsung Hennessey images leak, show an Android flip phone with two 3.27-inch displaysAlex Wagner - Editorial Director of News and Content

 Remember that Samsung-made Android flip phone that leaked out earlier this month?
 Apparently that's not the only Android clamshell that Samsung's got cooking, as some new press images of a device referred to as the Hennessey SCH-W789 have made their way online today.